blacksmith-community/blacksmith-boshrelease/README.md

 This is the BOSH release for deploying the Blacksmith Service Broker for Cloud Foundry to your infrastructure of choice.

+Blacksmith provides dynamic service provisioning through "Forges" that deploy dedicated service instances on-demand.
+It includes a Management Web UI for monitoring and includes built-in Vault integration for secrets management.

 ## Picking a BOSH Director

 The largest architectural decision that needs to be made when